 This specification extends the notation used in the ECMAScript Edition 3 specification by defining three property access conventions.
-The property access conventions are used in this specification for specifying that the value of a property be retrieved from an object based on its property name.
+When used on the left hand side of an assignment operation in this specification, the property access convensions are used to modify the value of a specified property of a specified object.
+In other contexts in this specification, the property access conventions are used for specifying that the value of a specified property be retrieved from a specified object based on its property name.